Barbiturates Effects – How Barbiturates Affects Mind And Body

 A recent study suggests their use among high school students has surged over the past decade.
 People have a theory about the most probable underlying cause for such alarming rise.
 In some cases, they take them to counteract the effects of stimulant medications.

 Strangely enough, the effects are similar to those produced due to alcohol intoxication.
 This is because barbiturates effects include depressing the activity of CNS.
-For this reason, you should never mix barbiturates with alcohol.
+For this reason, one should never mix barbiturates with alcohol.

 Other effects may include:

 - Slowed heartbeat

 - Heightened sense of well-being and enhanced self-confidence

 These effects will go away if one stops taking more of it.
 What will determine how long these effects will persist?
 In fact, they will depend on the type of Barbiturates taken.

 A common problem with any form of addiction is the addicts fail to sense how much is too much.
 Regrettably, this impaired judgment often results in overdoses or development of severe symptoms.

 In the same manner, Barbiturates effects become more dangerous as one takes more of it.
 To make things worse, there is a very thin line between the effective and toxic dose.